verus-lang/verus/source/docs/guide/src/ide_support.md

 ## Functionalities and Details

 #### 1.Syntax
 We extended rust-analyzer's grammar for Verus-specific syntax.
-This custom rust-analyzer highlights reserved Verus keywords(e.g. `spec`, `proof`, `requires`, `ensures`).
+This custom rust-analyzer highlights reserved Verus keywords (e.g. `spec`, `proof`, `requires`, `ensures`).
 If a user types `prooof` instead of `proof`, a syntax error will be generated for it.
 It parses most of the Verus syntax, but there are currently a few limitations.
-For more details, please find the below limitation section.
+For more details, please see the limitation section below.

 #### 2.IDE functionalities
 To use IDE functionalities, please make a new project using `cargo new`, and generate a local symlink `pervasive` which points to `verus/source/pervasive`.
 For example, at the `src` directory of the new project, `ln -s /Users/chanhee/Works/secure-foundations/verus/source/pervasive/ pervasive`.
 Also, please insert `mod pervasive` at the top of the `main.rs`.

 Rust-analyzer scans the project root and all files that are reachable from the root.
 If the file you are working on is not reachable from the project root, most of the IDE functionalities like "goto definition" might not work.
-Therefore, when you open `verus` repository and open up one of the examples, these functionalities might not work.
+For example, if you open the `verus` repository and open up one of the examples, these functionalities might not work.

 You can find more documents for IDE functionalities on the following links.
 - `Go to Definition` (https://rust-analyzer.github.io/manual.html#go-to-definition)